hpi-swa-teaching/SVGMorph/README.md

 # SVGMorph
 (swt20-18)
+Implements the SVG Standard in the Squeak programming language.

 # Installation
 Install metacello-work in your Squeak-image if you have not done so already.
 In nay casem,  copy the following ito your woorkspace to get started:
 ```